-The intensity, $I(E_k)$, of the episode E_k can be any function of the observations comprising E_k , as explained in the next Subsection 2.1.
+The intensity, $I(E_k)$, of the episode E_k can be any function of the observations comprising E_k , as explained in the next Section 2.1.
 Collectively, the set of intensity values will be denoted by the symbol I. Furthermore, we need to capture the relative importance of the episodes E_1, \ldots, E_K .
-This will be done with the help of relative importance weights, collectively denoted by \boldsymbol{w} .
+This will be done with the help of relative importance weights, collectively denoted by w.
 Note that the intensity is a measure of the strength of each episode, whereas importance weights are intended to capture the relative impact of multiple episodes on the phenomenon of interest.

-With respect to the sub-partition in expression (1), we define a family of associated IMPIT indices extracted from the signal of the environmental variable X. This family is of the form where $w(E_k)$ and $I(E_k)$ denote the importance weight and the intensity measures associated with episode E_k , respectively.
+With respect to the collection of episodes in expression (1), we define a family of associated IMPIT indices extracted from the signal of the environmental variable X. This family is of the form where $w(E_k)$ and $I(E_k)$ denote the importance weight and the intensity measures associated with episode E_k , respectively.
+We note that episode related parameters s_k , n_k and their relationship to the number of episodes K influence Eq.
+(2).
+However, to a large extent their values will be predetermined by expert knowledge used to identify likely relevant intermittent episodes (e.g., see definition of marine

-$$X(\boldsymbol{I}, \boldsymbol{w}) = \sum{k=1}^{K} w(E_k) I(E_k), \tag{2}$$
+$$X(\boldsymbol{I}, \boldsymbol{w}) = \sum{k=1}^{K} w(E_k) I(E_k),$$ (2)